Fkhrmqdd/Fkhrmqdd/README.md

-<h2 align="left">Hi Minnaaa !
-My name is Fakhril and I'm a College  from Telkom Universityz</h2>
+<h2 align="left">Hi All !
+My name is Fakhril and I'm a College from Telkom University, and welcome to my GitHub ! </h2>

 ###